Jennifer Morrison puts new twist on TV fairy tale

 A: "I've been reading memoirs by people raised in the foster system, and trying to take bits and pieces from each memoir of those who have been through that system, forced to move from home to home, who have had abusive foster parents or have really kind foster parents, but did not know how to handle someone being kind to them since they were abused in the past.
 It's been really quite fascinating and heartbreaking to learn about these stories and how these kids have had to exist in that system."

-Q: You trained in theatre.
+Q: You trained in theater.
 How does your theatrical background figure into your work on "Once Upon a Time?"

 A: "I've been acting for as long as I can remember.
 It's all I ever wanted to do.
-I was very lucky to grow up in a school with a great theatre program, and I've been on stage since I was 5 years-old.
-I ended up going to Loyola University where I majored in theatre, and then studied at Steppenwolf.
-I guess with "Once Upon a Time" specifically, there is a theatrical element to the storytelling, so I believe I can transfer some of my theatre training to the show."
+I was very lucky to grow up in a school with a great theater program, and I've been on stage since I was 5 years-old.
+I ended up going to Loyola University where I majored in theater, and then studied at Steppenwolf.
+I guess with "Once Upon a Time" specifically, there is a theatrical element to the storytelling, so I believe I can transfer some of my theater training to the show."

 Q: Will Dr. Cameron be coming back to "House?"